-- Create a culture that promotes collective responsibility and aspiration. - Offer an environment and curriculum that is rich in language development, where practitioners are knowledgeable of the progression of learning to talk and learning through talk. - Provide a Removing Barriers to Learning Team (RB2L team) which actively seeks to build trusting relationships with children and families, identify barriers and support children and families to overcome them, resulting in improved outcomes for children. - Use rigorous and accurate assessment systems & quality assurance to ensure effective strategic planning and targeting of children (vulnerability index/HP3 trackers). - Provide personalised interventions to accelerate the learning of children eligible for PP/disadvantaged children to close gaps. - Continue to embed a well sequenced & systematic validated phonics programme. - Develop, implement and embed an ambitious, coherent and well-sequenced curriculum prioritising cultural capital, inclusion and local priorities through high quality first teaching. - Develop teachers and children's understanding of meta-cognition strategies and embed them into the daily life of the classroom. - Ensure all children have access to enrichment opportunities to promote cultural capital and immerse them in learning. - Develop strategies to support families in ensuring children are in school and on time each day so that missed learning opportunities are limited.
+- Create a culture that promotes collective responsibility and aspiration. - Provide a Removing Barriers to Learning Team (RB2L team) which actively seeks to build trusting relationships with children and families, identify barriers and support children and families to overcome them, resulting in improved outcomes for children. - Use rigorous and accurate assessment systems & quality assurance to ensure effective strategic planning and targeting of children (vulnerability index and pupil progress meetings). - Provide personalised interventions to accelerate the learning of PP/disadvantaged children in order to close gaps. - Continue to embed a well sequenced & systematic validated phonics programme. - Develop, implement and embed an ambitious, coherent and well-sequenced curriculum prioritising cultural capital, inclusion and local priorities through high quality first teaching. - Develop teachers and children's understanding of meta-cognition strategies and embed them into the daily life of the classroom. - Ensure all children have access to enrichment opportunities to promote cultural capital and immerse them in learning. - Develop strategies to support families in ensuring children are in school and on time each day so that missed learning opportunities are limited.